Retropex/custom-ocean.xyz-dashboard/README.md

 - **Payout Monitoring**: View unpaid balance and estimated time to next payout
 - **Pool Fee Analysis**: Monitor pool fee percentages with visual indicator when optimal rates (0.9-1.3%) are detected
 - **Official Ocean API**: Supplement scraping with data from the official Ocean.xyz API for greater accuracy
-- **Scraping Fallback**: If the API does not provide payout history, the dashboard scrapes the stats page (iterating through all payout pages) to fill in missing records
+- **Scraping Fallback**: When the API lacks payout history, the dashboard scrapes each stats page to fill in missing records.

 ### Multi-Currency Support
 - **Flexible Currency Configuration**: Set your preferred fiat currency for displaying Bitcoin value and earnings